whoisarjen/recruitment-task/README.md

-The goal of the project is to create part of smart home web's interface.
-I need to get list of smart devices from mocked DB, show it on desktop and then listen for commming changes from socket.
+The goal of the project is to create part of smart home web's interface, which cover:

+- [x] Connect to DB and get all user's devices
+- [x] Connect socket on specyfic path and wait for messages
+- [x] Show list of user's devices with basic information
+- [x] Click on device open dialog, which can be moved and resized.
+After closed hold the same position
+- [x] Dynamically update list with value from socket (and potencailly dialog)

 ## How does it work?